tchoo-oracle/jms-livelabs-staging-developer/java-management/sandbox-labs/life-cycle-management/life-cycle-management.md

   For the list of **Associated Resources**, you may find the following information:
    * **Managed instance**: Name of the managed instance affected by the Work Request.
-   * **Path**: The Java runtime installation path in the managed instance affected by the operation.
+   * **Path**: The Java Runtime installation path in the managed instance affected by the operation.
    * **Status**: Status of the operation at the associated resource.
    * **Last updated**: Date and time when the status for this associated resource was last updated.